Panxj/SqueezeNet/README.md

   * when using Fire modules, set `s1x1 < e1x1 + e3x3` to limit the number of input channels to the `3x3` filters.

 ### The SqueezeNet Architecture
 SqueezeNet begins with a standalone convolution layer (conv1), followed by 8 Fire modules (fire2-9), ending with a final conv layer (conv10).
 Gradually increase the number of filters per fire module from the beginning to the end of the network.
-SqueezeNet performs max-pooling with a stride of 2 after layers conv1, fire4, fire8, and conv10; these relatively late placements of pooling are per simple bypass 与 complex bypass.
+SqueezeNet performs max-pooling with a stride of 2 after layers conv1, fire4, fire8, and conv10; these relatively late placements of pooling are per Strategy3.
+As shown followed, the left one is the Macroarchitectural view of SqueezeNet architecture.
+The middle and right are SqueezeNet with simple bypass and complex bypass correspondingly.

 ![](https://github.com/Panxj/SqueezeNet/raw/master/images/architecture.jpg)